Mr Charles Maxwell-Armstrong is a Colorectal Surgeon at Circle Nottingham.

 He was appointed as a consultant at the Queen's Medical Centre in 2002.
 His major interest is laparoscopic (keyhole) colorectal surgery and, working with colleagues, he has developed Nottingham into a national training centre.

-Mr Maxwell-Armstrong sees and treats both NHS and private patients at Circle Nottingham.
+Mr Maxwell-Armstrong sees and treats NHS patients at Circle Nottingham.

 Mr Maxwell-Armstrong is a member of the Higher Surgical Training Committee and was appointed Honorary Clinical Associate Professor by the University of Nottingham in 2011.